 ‘alternative text' means text provided as an alternative to a graphic allowing information to be presented in non-graphical form where display devices cannot render the graphic or as an aid to accessibility such as input to voice synthesis applications.

-‘standard cotton programme’ means the name of the programme declared by the manufacturer, importer or authorised representative as to be able to dry cotton laundry with an initial moisture content of the load of 60 % up to a remaining moisture content of the load of 0 %.
+‘eco programme’ means the name of the programme declared by the manufacturer, importer or authorised representative as to be able to dry cotton laundry with an initial moisture content of the load of 60 % up to a remaining moisture content of the load of 0 %.

+‘networked standby mode’ or ‘Pnsm’ means a mode in which the local space heater is able to activate another function by way of a remotely initiated trigger from a network connection;

 ANNEX II Energy efficiency classes and condensation efficiency classes